 This work examines the professional status of quality engineers in Israel in the context of two key concepts: expertise and (professional) authority.
 On the one hand, today, the professionalism and expertise of Israeli quality engineers is not fixed and uniform.
 On the other hand, their authority within the structure of the organizational hierarchy is unclear.
 Methodologically, by looking at some of the tensions and conflicts between the quality engineer and other stakeholders in the organization, we flesh out the quality engineer’s contested authority.
 More specifically, we answer the following four questions:

-What type of authority (organizational, professional that requiring specific knowledge, institutional) does a quality engineering have to perform his/her role?
+What type of authority (organizational, specialized professional knowledge, institutional) does a quality engineering have to perform his/her role?

 What is the authority of a quality engineer compared to other professionals within the organization?
-One way to demonstrate authority (or lack of authority) is through an examination of the interplay of internal organizational power struggles.
-When there is a conflict between a quality engineer and someone else (procurement, production, operations, finance) who makes the decisions and who is in control?
+One way to demonstrate authority (or lack thereof) is through an examination of internal organizational power struggles.
+When there is a conflict between a quality engineer and someone else (working in procurement, production, operations, finances, etc.) who makes the decisions and who is in control?

-To what extent does a quality manager’s authority relate to her expertise?
+To what extent does a quality manager’s authority relate to his/her expertise?

 In view of the above-mentioned problems, in normative thinking about the desired state-of-affairs, in what way should it be conferred upon the stakeholders?

-The literature has not yet assessed the impact of the professionalism of a quality engineer on his success in increasing company profitability.
-The recent events in the field of quality indicate that there is a connection between organizational culture and product quality.
-This research is based on the assumption that organizations place responsibility for the quality domain in the jurisdiction of a quality manager, but professional levels and expertise vary.
+The literature has not yet assessed the impact of quality engineers’ professionalism on their success in increasing company profitability.
+Recent events in the field of quality indicate that there is a connection between organizational culture and product quality.
+This research is based on the assumption that organizations place responsibility for the quality domain in the jurisdiction of a quality manager, but degrees of professionalism and expertise vary.

-The Research questions examined in an integrated method: qualitative.
+The research questions were examined using both qualitative and quantitative measures.
 The qualitative section is based on in-depth interviews with seven quality personnel from various leading disciplines.
 The results of the study provide insights into how quality practitioners perceive their professional role in firms’ hierarchical structure and in what way managers can leverage the tension between expertise and authority for the benefit of their organizations.

 PROFESSIONS AND SEMI-PROFESSIONS